helen030/DataPortfolio/README.md

-# Minh Thu Do - Data Analysis Portfolio
+# Minh Thu Do - Data Portfolio

 ## About
 Hi, I'm Minh Thu and you can call me Helen!
 I am a final year student doing a Bachelor of Commerce and a Bachelor of Information Systems at The University of New South Wales, majoring in Business Analytics.
 During my studies, I have gained experience using various tools and technologies to collect, transform, and analyse data to provide data-driven insights to businesses.
 I am proficient in R, Oracle SQL, Python, Excel, Power BI, and Tableau.
 I have a solid understanding of data analytics techniques such as data visualisation, data modelling, and dashboard building.
 I recently completed an internship at Aurecon Sydney as an Asset Management and Performance Consulting intern in May 2024.

 ## Contact Details
 - Linkedin: https://www.linkedin.com/in/minhthuhelendo/